NicholasSynovic/nicholassynovic.github.io/archetypes/summaries.md

 ### Contributions

-> What are the authors main contributions?
+> What are the author's main contributions?

 ### Clarity